Publicly verifiable secret sharing

 In cryptography, a secret sharing scheme is publicly verifiable (PVSS) if it is a verifiable secret sharing scheme and if any party (not just the participants of the protocol) can verify the validity of the shares distributed by the dealer.

-The method introduced here according to the paper by Chunming Tang, Dingyi Pei, Zhuo Liu, and Yong He is non-interactive and maintains this property throughout the protocol.
+The method introduced here according to the paper by Tang, Pei, Liu, and He is non-interactive and maintains this property throughout the protocol.

 Initialization

 The PVSS scheme dictates an initialization process in which: